hrsh7th/nvim-cmp/README.md

 1. There is a Github issue that documents [breaking changes](https://github.com/hrsh7th/nvim-cmp/issues/231) for nvim-cmp.
 Subscribe to the issue to be notified of upcoming breaking changes.
 2. This is my hobby project.
 You can support me via GitHub sponsors.
-3. Bug reports are welcome, but I might not fix if you don't provide a minimal reproduction configuration and steps.
+3. Bug reports are welcome, but don't expect a fix unless you provide minimal configuration and steps to reproduce your issue.
-4. The nvim-cmp documents is [here](./doc/cmp.txt).
-5. The nvim-cmp is designed for `customization`!
-It's not designed to `work out of the box`.

 Concept
 ====================

 - Full support for LSP completion related capabilities
 - Powerful customizability via Lua functions
-- Smart handling of key mapping
+- Smart handling of key mappings
 - No flicker